jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 -   Semantic coherence: high probability words for a topic co-occur in documents

--   Exclusivity: key words of one topic are not likely to appear as key words in other topics.
+-   Exclusivity: keywords of one topic are not likely to appear as keywords in other topics.

-> In Roberts et al 2014 we proposed using the Mimno et al 2011 semantic coherence metric for helping with topic model selection.
-We found that semantic coherence alone is relatively easy to achieve by having only a couple of topics which all are dominated by the most common words.
+> In Roberts et al. 2014 we proposed using the Mimno et al. 2011 semantic coherence metric for helping with topic model selection.
+However, we found that semantic coherence alone is relatively easy to achieve by having only a couple of topics that dominate the most common words.
 Thus we also proposed an exclusivity measure.

 > Our exclusivity measure includes some information on word frequency as well.
 It is based on the FREX labeling metric (calcfrex) with the weight set to .7 in favor of exclusivity by default.